 - Customizing the Gradle Run Task - describes how to customize the JavaExec task

-From the Gradle Team
+From The Gradle Build Tool Team

 - Introducing Java Toolchains - describes this new Gradle feature including the motivation behind it, its benefits, and future plans.

 - Exploring the Developer Productivity Solution Landscape - describes the merits of two primary approaches to improving developer productivity

 - Perspectives from a Gradle Solutions Engineer - discusses the most common build issues causing slow Gradle builds based on experience with many builds of a Gradle Solutions engineer

 - Android Builds and Tests at Scale: The Panel Discussion - shares the experience of some of the most knowledgeable and experienced.
 Android experts in scaling up Android builds to many many modules.